Gabrielcs96/Power-BI-Dashboards/README.md

 </div>

-The databases wrtr extracted from internet and it took less than 15 minutes to be ready for use.
+The databases were extracted from internet and it took less than 15 minutes to be ready for use.

 The acess link is: [Análise de Vendas da Empresa "X"](https://app.powerbi.com/view?r=eyJrIjoiNmI4ODEzMmUtMGZlZS00MTNjLWE5MTAtZjljNGU4YjhiNjAzIiwidCI6ImNkNWMyODBkLTdiZTgtNDRiMi05YjU3LTkxNzg4YWVkYmQzNSJ9)